Horse-drawn vehicle

+A horse-drawn vehicle is a wheeled vehicle pulled by horses to carry passengers or a load.
+They were common during the horse-drawn era, though have mostly been replaced by automobiles and other mechanized transport.
+Some are still in use today in rural areas, and also for pleasure, tourists, and sport.
+Many vehicles have been preserved and are on display in carriage museums and transport museums.

 General

 Horses were domesticated circa 2000 BCE.
 Before that oxen were used.
 Historically, a wide variety of arrangements of horses and vehicles have been used, from chariot racing, which involved a small vehicle and four horses abreast, to horsecars or trollies, (Note: The term horsecar is used primarily in the UK to refer to a rail-based vehicle drawn by horses.
 In the US, the term streetcar or trolley is used, but those same terms could refer to the electric versions as well.) which used two horses to pull a car that was used in cities before electric trams were developed.

 A two-wheeled horse-drawn vehicle is a cart (see various types below, both for carrying people and for goods).
 Four-wheeled vehicles have many names – one for heavy loads is most commonly called a wagon.
 Very light carts and wagons can also be pulled by donkeys (much smaller than horses), ponies or mules.
 Other smaller animals are occasionally used, such as large dogs, llamas and goats (see draught animals).
 Heavy wagons, carts and agricultural implements can also be pulled by other large draught animals such as oxen, water buffalo, yaks or even camels and elephants.